Fact-checking: Informal fact-checking

 Individual readers perform some types of fact-checking, such as comparing claims in one news story against claims in another.

 Rabbi Moshe Benovitz, has observed that: "modern students use their wireless worlds to augment skepticism and to reject dogma."
 He says this has positive implications for values development:

 According to Queen's University Belfast researcher Jennifer Rose, because fake news is created with the intention of misleading readers, online news consumers who attempt to fact-check the articles they read may incorrectly conclude that a fake news article is legitimate.
-Rose states, "A diligent online news consumer is likely at a pervasive risk of inferring truth from false premises", and suggests that fact-checking alone is not enough to reduce fake news consumption.
+Rose states, "A diligent online news consumer is likely at a pervasive risk of inferring truth from false premises" and suggests that fact-checking alone is not enough to reduce fake news consumption.
 Despite this, Rose asserts that fact-checking "ought to remain on educational agendas to help combat fake news".

 Detecting fake news

-Fake news has become increasingly prevalent over the last few years, with the 2016 election revealing that online media platforms were especially susceptible to disseminating disinformation and misinformation.
-Fake news articles tend to come from satirical news websites or individual websites with an incentive to propagate false information, either as clickbait or to serve a purpose.
-Since these articles typically hope to intentionally promote biased or incorrect information, these articles are difficult to detect.
-When identifying a source of information, one must look at many attributes, including but not limited to the content of the email and social media engagements.
+The term fake news became popularized with the 2016 United States presidential election, causing concern among some that online media platforms were especially susceptible to disseminating disinformation and misinformation.
+Fake news articles tend to come from either satirical news websites or from websites with an incentive to propagate false information, either as clickbait or to serve a purpose.
 The language, specifically, is typically more inflammatory in fake news than real articles, in part because the purpose is to confuse and generate clicks.
-Furthermore, modeling techniques such as n-gram encodings and bag of words have served as other linguistic techniques to determine the legitimacy of a news course.
-On top of that, researchers have determined that visual-based cues also play a factor in categorizing an article, specifically some features can be designed to assess if a picture was legitimate, and provides us more clarity on the news.
+Furthermore, modeling techniques such as n-gram encodings and bag of words have served as other linguistic techniques to estimate the legitimacy of a news source.
+On top of that, researchers have determined that visual-based cues also play a factor in categorizing an article, specifically some features can be designed to assess if a picture was legitimate and provides us more clarity on the news.
 There is also many social context features that can play a role, as well as the model of spreading the news.
-Websites such as "Snopes" try to detect this information manually, while certain universities are trying to build mathematical models to do this themselves.
+Websites such as "Snopes" try to detect this information manually, while certain universities are trying to build mathematical models to assist in this work.

 Some individuals and organizations publish their fact-checking efforts on the internet.
 These may have a special subject-matter focus, such as Snopes.com's focus on urban legends or the Reporters' Lab at Duke University's focus on providing resources to journalists.